Lux Christian Academy: Policies & Handbook

 participate, assuming all risks associated with such participation.

-Release and Waiver: On behalf of myself, my child, and our respective heirs, assigns, personal
+Release and Waiver: On behalf of myself, my child, and our respective heirs, assigns, personal representatives

 representatives, and next of kin, I hereby release, waive, discharge, and covenant not to sue Lux Christian